Use this page to find out general frequently asked questions for education providers, students, and the profession.

 The National Board publishes a list of approved programs of study.

 When a program of study is accredited with conditions, it means the Accreditation Committee has decided that, on the basis of the assessment team’s findings:

 The Accreditation Committee will advise the education provider about what types of reports are required to demonstrate compliance with the conditions and when any reports are due.

 Education providers pay two types of accreditation fees - accreditation assessment fees and annual accreditation fees.
-The Accreditation Committee sets these fees on a cost recovery basis and submits them to the Board for approval.

-Any education provider that wants a program to be accredited must advise the Accreditation Committee as soon as possible.
+Education providers should notify the Accreditation Committee as soon as possible.
 This includes education providers that are planning to start new programs.

 The Accreditation Committee will advise each provider directly about what reports it needs to submit to the Committee.

 For more information, see the Guidelines for accreditation of education and training programs.

 The Accreditation Committee does not accredit programs for a set period.
 Instead, a program only continues to be accredited if the Accreditation Committee continues to be satisfied that the program and provider continue to meet the accreditation standards.